openimis/openimis-be_py/README.md

 Note:
 This image only provides the openimis backend server.
-The full openIMIS deployment (with the frontend,...) is managed from `openimis-dist_dck` repo and its `docker-compose.yml` file
+The full openIMIS deployment (with the frontend,...) is managed from `openimis-dist_dkr` repo and its `docker-compose.yml` file.

 ## Database configuration (for developers and distributors)